 Muhammara is one of the easiest, yet most delicious and impressive party recipes I know.
 Every time I make it when people come over – which is, coincidentally, every time people come over – they go crazy for it.
-This reaction never ceases to amaze me since the dish requires so little effort and is literally made with pantry staples.
-It’s a win-win for all involved.
+This reaction never ceases to amaze me since the dip requires so little effort and is literally made with pantry staples.
+It’s a win-win for everyone.

-Muhammara (usually pronounced muh-HUM-marah) is a classic Middle Eastern appetizer.
-The roasted red pepper and walnut spread is said to have originated in Syria, but is also popular in Lebanon and Turkey.
+Muhammara (pronounced muh-HUM-marah) is a classic Middle Eastern appetizer.
+The roasted red pepper and walnut spread is said to have originated in Syria, but it’s also popular in Lebanon and Turkey.
 Generally speaking, though, red pepper dips/spreads are popular all across Europe and the Middle East – appearing as romesco sauce in Spain, ikra in Ukraine, ajvar in the Balkans, etc.

-Nutty, tangy, a bit sweet, and rich but not heavy, muhammara dip is great with crudités, crackers, plantain chips, pita triangles, crostini… basically every vessel of the snacking universe.
-Let’s jump in!
+Nutty, tangy, a bit sweet, and rich but not heavy, muhammara is great with crudités, crackers, plantain chips, pita triangles, crostini… basically every vessel known to the snacking universe.

 Muhammara Dip Ingredients